Gas transfer (or TLco) test

 What happens during a gas transfer test?

-You breathe in air containing tiny amounts of helium and carbon monoxide (CO) gases.
-These are completely harmless at the very low levels used.
-You will be asked to take in a big breath through a mouthpiece while wearing a nose clip.
+You will be asked to take in a big breath of a harmless gas through a mouthpiece while wearing a nose clip.
 You then hold your breath for a minimum of 8 seconds, then breathe out steadily into the machine.

 You will need to do this a few times, with a pause of a few minutes in between.
 Don’t worry if it takes several attempts to get a reliable reading.